RodrigoLucchin/supabase-reports-selfhosted/README.md

 # How this open-source observability platform used to visualize, monitor, and analyze metrics, logs, and traces from various data sources works

-Acess documentation directory to see instructions on how to install Grafana and Prometheus and build your metrics dashboard for SupaBase Relatories.
+Access documentation directory to see instructions on how to install Grafana and Prometheus and build your metrics dashboard for SupaBase Relatories.